Dr. Jessica Voigts

 Michigan, United States

-i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! almost 11 years ago
+i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! over 11 years ago

 Travelling to Italy in Dec with our disabled 21 yo son (can walk but is unsteady).
 Any recommendations for accom and getting around.

 you should check out candy harrington's work - her new book is at http://www.barrierfreetravel.net/ and you can get a whole slew of her info from http://barrierfreetravels.com/serendipity/ i just read a cool new book about staying in convents and monasteries, called good night and god bless, by trish clark. i am SURE that if you found a cool place to stay there, you'd learn a lot (not spend much, comparatively), and probably get lots of help. http://www.goodnightandgodbless.com/ you can also check out MIUSA's work, and also a few other good links: http://www.seeitalia.com/essentials/disabled_travel/ http://www.slowtrav.com/europe/disabled_travel.htm good luck! over 11 years ago